10 Critical Professional Development Skills

-Many may think professional and technical skills are synonymous, but there are some key distinctions between the two.
-Professional skills, also known as soft skills, are learned abilities that influence a person’s work style.
+You may think that professional and technical skills are the same, but there are some important distinctions between the two.
+Professional skills, also known as soft skills, include your habits, characteristics and abilities that influence your work style.
 Examples of these skills include time management, organization and communication.

-Technical skills, also referred to as hard skills, are tasks or roles that require specialized knowledge to perform well.
-Oftentimes, these types of skills are acquired over time and can help a person earn a specific role involving these technical tasks.
-Speaking more than one language fluently, knowing how to code and creating graphic design are some examples of technical skills.
+In contrast, technical skills, also known as hard skills, are abilities that require specialized knowledge to perform well.
+Typically, technical skills take time to master and can help a person earn a specific role involving these special skills.
+Speaking more than one language fluently and coding are some examples of technical skills.

 1. Teamwork